-Students that have graduated from past iterations of the youth development program remain involved in the program by mentoring younger students.
+Students that have graduated from past iterations of the Rise Youth Development Program remain involved in the program by mentoring younger students.
 The students who benefit this year will also go on to provide support to younger students, ensuring community commitment to continuing the program.